Updated: October 2014

 - An environment that supports oxytocin release: Privacy, low lighting, warmth and comfort.
 No strangers entering the birth space eg. paed or extra midwife.

-- Undisturbed skin-to-skin contact between mother and baby: others must not handle the baby or engage the mother in conversation (no patting, no chatting and no hatting – Carla Hartley).
-These interactions may result in breastfeeding, but this should not be ‘pushed’ as not all babies want to breastfeed immediately.
+- Undisturbed skin-to-skin contact between mother and baby: others must not handle the baby or engage the mother in conversation.
+These mother-baby interactions may result in breastfeeding, but this should not be ‘pushed’ as not all babies want to breastfeed immediately.

-- No fiddling: No feeling the fundus.
+- No fiddling: No feeling the funds (uterus).
 No clamping, cutting or pulling on the umbilical cord.
 No clinical observations or ‘busying’ around the room.

 - No stress and fear: Those in the room must be relaxed.
 The midwife needs to be comfortable with waiting and have patience.
 The mother must not be stressed as adrenaline inhibits oxytocin release.
 This is why a PPH often occurs after a complicated birth (eg. shoulder dystocia) and when the baby needs resuscitating.